fhumbertodf/dicionario/01_Matthew.md

 ### The Birth of Jesus Christ.

 >*Now the birth of Jesus Christ took place in this way.
-When his mother Mary had been betrothed to Joseph before they came together, she was found to be with a child of the Holy Spirit.
-And her husband Joseph, being a just man and unwilling to put her to shame, resolved to send her away quietly.*

->*But as he considered this, behold, an angel of the Lord appeared to him in a dream, saying, Joseph, son of David, do not fear to take Mary your wife, for that which is conceived in her is of the Holy Spirit.
-She will bear a son, and you shall call his name Jesus, for he will save his people from their sins.
-All this took place to fulfill what the Lord had spoken by the prophet, Behold, a virgin shall conceive and bear a son, and his name shall be called Immanuel, which means God with us.*
+When his mother Mary had been betrothed to Joseph, before they came together she was found to be with a child of the Holy Spirit; and her husband Joseph, being a just man and unwilling to put her to shame, resolved to send her away quietly.
+But as he considered this, behold, an angel of the Lord appeared to him in a dream, saying, Joseph, son of David, do not fear to take Mary your wife, for that which is conceived in her is of the Holy Spirit; she will bear a son, and you shall call his name Jesus, for he will save his people from their sins.
+All this took place to fulfil what the Lord had spoken by the prophet: Behold, a virgin shall conceive and bear a son, and his name shall be called Emmanuel (which means, God with us).*

 >*When Joseph woke from sleep, he did as the angel of the Lord commanded him.
 He took his wife, but knew her not until she had borne a son.
 And he called his name Jesus.*